"For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.Matthew 7:8(NASB)

 The more earnestly we ask, seek, and knock on heaven's door, the more we will be given the supernatural strength to fulfil His Word and remain in the centre of His will.

 Heavenly Father, thank You for laying out so clearly the principles and practices that should govern our lives as we die to self and live for God.
-Thank You that my salvation does not rely on what I have done but on what Christ has done on my account.
+Thank You for Your loving promise that You will answer everyone who asks, seeks, and knocks.
 Lord, at times I have tried to do things in my own strength, only to fail.
-Help me to live aright and pray according to Your Word and will.
-Give me an understanding heart and the desire to live and work and pray in a manner that honours Your holy name.
+Forgive me, Lord.
+Give me an understanding heart and the desire to live, work, and pray, in a manner that honours Your holy name.
 I praise and thank You that You are my sole Provider.
-May I pray according to Your will, seek to grow in grace and in a knowledge of the Lord Jesus, and submit to the leading and guidance of the Holy Spirit.
+May I pray according to Your will, seeking to grow in grace and in a knowledge of the Lord Jesus, and submitting to the leading and guidance of the Holy Spirit.
 This I ask in Jesus' name, AMEN.